belng/pure/docs/tooling.md

 ### How

 The syntax is simple.
-There are no implicit globals, so you always import `ava`, and the default assertion library is supplied as an argument to the function.
+There are no implicit globals, so you always import `ava`, and the default assertion library is supplied as an argument to the `test` function.

 ```js